jaredmdunn/wherever-we-go/04_games-modes/02_free-play.md

 # Free Play

 Free play is the **default mode of play** in *Wherever We Go*.
 This is where characters talk, explore, make choices, and live their lives moment to moment.
-There’s no special structure or clock—just the ongoing conversation between players and the GM.
+There’s no special structure or clock-just the ongoing conversation between players and the GM.

 Free play is flexible.
 It can be lighthearted banter around the campfire, tense negotiations with a rival faction, or an impromptu investigation of a strange sound in the woods.
 It’s the connective tissue of the game, linking together missions, montages, and combat with open-ended play.